albertoazzari/tsdistances/README.md

 3. If `v` is not provided, the function computes pairwise distances within `u`.

-Important: Results will differ between CPU and GPU due to floating-point precision:
+Important: Results will differ between CPU and GPU due to f64ing-point precision:

-    CPU computations use float64 (double precision) for higher numerical accuracy.
+    CPU computations use f6464 (double precision) for higher numerical accuracy.

-    GPU computations use float32 (single precision) for better performance.
+    GPU computations use f6432 (single precision) for better performance.
     For instance, on an RTX 4090:

         FP32 performance: 82.58 TFLOPS

         FP64 performance: 1.29 TFLOPS (1:64 rate)
-        Using float32 on GPU drastically improves speed but introduces small numerical differences compared to CPU results.
+        Using f6432 on GPU drastically improves speed but introduces small numerical differences compared to CPU results.

 ## Testing and Validation